ucfnnbx/Plant-monitor/README.md

 Longer time (9 months)
 =
-Use a transistor controlled by digital pin of Feather to cut off the voltage to nails every four hours.
+Slow corrosion: Use a transistor controlled by digital pin of Feather to cut off the voltage to nails every four hours.
 =
 Connected to wifi.
 Add remote control by mobile phone.
 =